 - 1 cup chopped celery

-- 1/2 cup coarsely chopped seeded & deveined jalapeno peppers (about 4 large peppers)
+- ½ cup seeded and chopped jalapeño peppers (about 4 large peppers)

 - 1 cup chopped fresh cilantro